The top 10 luxury yacht builders

 The home of full-custom superyachts, Feadship is one of the few shipyards worldwide that works to create completely custom yachts, and has worked with superyacht owners since the 19th century to create one-off luxury motor yachts that are truly unique.

-Feadship currently has four shipyard facilities in the Netherlands, with expansion underway at their Amsterdam facility in Western Harbour to offer the ability to build motor yachts as long as 160m with a generous beam measurement.
+Feadship currently has four shipyard facilities in the Netherlands, with expansion underway at its Amsterdam facility in Western Harbour to offer the ability to build motor yachts as long as 160m with a generous beam measurement.
 To date, there are over 250 Feadship yachts in navigation, including 79m M/Y Venus, 83.5m M/Y Savannah (pictured), 99m M/Y Madame Gu and 101.5m M/Y Symphony.

-Part of Fincantieri, Fincantieri Yachts specialises in full custom luxury pleasure yachts over 70 metres, with no upper limit to the size or volume that they can produce.
+Part of Fincantieri, Fincantieri Yachts specialises in full custom luxury pleasure yachts over 70 metres, with no upper limit to the size or volume that it can produce.
 The builder currently has a range of concepts and projects ranging from 70m to over 160m, including the 134m M/Y Serene and 140m M/Y Ocean Victory.

 Having manufactured some 7,000 vessels in its 200-year history, Fincantieri has a network of 20 shipyards across four continents, three design centres and a research centre, making it one of the largest Western shipyards in the world.